MicrosoftDocs/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 ### Availability Group Listener configured with non-default port (1433)
 Use SQL alias on BizTalk Server machines.

-### Supporting Availability Group Multi-Subnet Failovers
+### Support Availability Group Multi-Subnet Failovers
 BizTalk Server uses Microsoft OLE DB for database connections, which does not support the **MultiSubnetFailover** connection option.
 BizTalk Server does not support the `MultiSubnetFailover (=TRUE)` connection option, and this may cause higher recovery time during multi-subnet failover.

 ### Read-Only Routing